Statement of Ethos and Values

 In order achieve our vision we base our practice on the following strategies:

-- A ‘brain-friendly’ approach based on what children need for optimal cognitive functioning
+- A ‘brain-friendly’ approach based on what children need for optimal cognitive functioning, including growth mindset.

-- A strong behaviour policy based on mutual respect
+- A robust behaviour policy based on high quality relationships and mutual respect.

 At Eliot Bank, we know that pupils who have a positive attitude towards their learning will make good progress and be successful.